 » Community Service: Ridgewood students must complete a minimum of 30 hours of community service as part of the graduation requirements, yet most students far exceed that minimum, volunteering in the community and fundraising for the Student Council’s Charity of the Month.

-» Leadership: Ridgewood students have many opportunities to develop leadership skills, from Student Council to other clubs and organizations, students have the opportunity to lead their fellow students.
+» Leadership: Ridgewood students have many opportunities to develop leadership skills.
+Student Council and other clubs and organizations give students the opportunity to lead their fellow students.

 » Family: Ridgewood’s families are committed to strong education, to parental involvement, and to the development of the whole Ridgewood community.